Skip to content

 SSO / SAML 2.0

-This feature is available only in Enterprise Edition
+This feature is only available in Enterprise Edition

 SAML 2.0 is a standard for exchanging authentication and authorization information between domains.
 It allows users to sign in to SlashDB by providing proof of their identity from an Identity Provider like MS Azure AD, Okta, PingOne, Google, or any others that implement the SAML 2.0 standard.